 They were designed to attack and sink the enemy’s major capital ships.
 Using their speed and maneuverability to get close enough to launch on-board torpedoes.

 PT boats were particularly effective when pitted against similarly sized enemy vessels.
-Such as the armored Japanese barges used to ferry troops and equipment from island to island.
+Such as the armored Japanese barges used to ferry troops and equipment.

-Tufi Fiord offered an excellent location for the boats to operate from.
-The site chosen was the small bay where the government station jetty had been built> This provided good cover from enemy planes plus an area to store gasoline.
+Tufi Fjord offered an excellent location for the boats to operate from.
+The site chosen was the small bay where the government station jetty had been built.
+This provided good cover from enemy planes plus an area to store gasoline.
 Together with a supply of fresh water from the nearby small waterfall.

 The Sinking of the Tufi WWII PT Boat Wrecks